libinxulab/xulab_software/imms/qac_biomonitoring/README.md

 # Extract m/z-selected EIC from MS function 1 for target m/z +/- 0.01
 rt, rt_i = rdr.get_chrom(1, float(mz), 0.01)
 ```
+Note that in the first case, where a mobilogram is being extracted from the Waters .raw file, **the indicated MS function must contain mobility data.**

-Additionally, `process.py` utilizes two hardset filters to remove low intensity and/or poorly shaped extracted mobilograms (based on full width at half maximum, FWHM).
+Additionally, `process.py` utilizes two hardset filters to remove low intensity and/or poorly shaped extracted mobilograms/ATDs (based on full width at half maximum, FWHM).
 These two parameters may be overriden by directly manipulating the following lines of code:
 ```python
 # Apply shape (0.01 ms < FWHM < 3 ms) and intensity (> 1000) thresholds on extracted mobilogram
 ...